Manuel Manahan: Journalistic career

 After World War II, Manahan assisted in the editing and publication of the Free Philippines, a political paper.
 Later, he published three Manila newspapers, namely: the Liberty News (English daily), Bagong Buhay (Tagalog daily), and La Voz de Manila (Spanish publication).
 In 1945, he also served as the representative of the Philippine press at the United Nations Conference on International Organization in San Francisco.

 In 1953, he was elected as the president of the Philippine News Service.

 Early government service

 In 1954, he was appointed by President Ramon Magsaysay as the head of the Presidential Complaints and Action Commission (PCAC), a newly formed commission responsible for receiving complaints against government officials and employees, among other problems.
 He also headed an anonymous organization responsible for screening prospective appointees of the Magsaysay administration for their moral fitness.

 Due to his success in managing the PCAC, he was later appointed as commissioner of customs.
 In his new position, he successfully implemented significant reforms in the graft-prone agency.
 For this, the Philippine Free Press dubbed as the "Man of the Year" in 1955.

 He also played a key role in four months of negotiations and the surrender of Luis Taruc, the leader of the communist group Hukbalahap, on 17 May 1954.
+The negotiations with Taruc highlighted social inequity among rural farmworkers that led to promises to address some of these issues.
+Shortly thereafter, Manahan became actively involved in the development of the Philippine Rural Reconstruction Movement (PRRM) that was then establishing an agricultural training center and demonstration farm in San Leonardo, Nueva Ecija.